Sat Feb 27, 2010 4:57 pm - What Are Cronjobs? Explain Cron Jobs

-unlike most daemons, which are network servers, cron responds to temporal events. specifically, it wakes up once a minute, examines configuration files in the /var/spool/cron and /etc/fron.d directories and the /etc/crontab file and then executes the command contained in these configuration files if the time matches the time listed in the files.
+Cron is different in that unlike most daemons, that are network servers, cron responds to events by time.
+Specifically, it wakes up once a minute, examines configuration files In the /var/spool/cron and /etc/fron.d directories and the /etc/crontab file and then executes the command contained In these configuration files If the time matches the time listed In the files.

 # cat /etc/crontab